Best Advice for New Parents - Baby Chick

 My mom told me, “The laundry and the dishes can wait.
 You must sleep to feel rested and ready to care for your son.”
 Once I heard that, I realized she was right.
 I need to sneak in as much sleep as possible to be the best mom I can be.
 This is when your village will come in handy!
 Ask a family member or friend to care for the baby while you get some well-deserved rest.
 Remember, don’t be afraid to ask for help!
 People want to help you just as much as they want to hold that baby.

-In the beginning, you will want to do everything perfectly.
-You may question yourself constantly, blocking you from listening to yourself.
+Initially, you will want to do everything perfectly.
+You may question yourself constantly, blocking you from hearing your own thoughts.
 So much of parenthood is instinctual.
 You are that baby’s parent, no one else!
 Every baby is different, and your way of caring for your baby is not wrong.
 Do what works best for you and your family.

 The first few weeks and months of being a new parent will be stressful.
 You know this, and knowledge is power!
 Remember that everything is a phase, although some sleepless nights seem endless.
 It feels like forever when you’re in it, but it will pass.
 Some days will be more challenging than others, but remember that every day gets easier as you get into a routine.
 You are becoming a better parent every day.
 Be patient with yourself and ask for help when you need it.

 Perhaps the most critical piece of advice for new parents is to be kind to yourself.
 Take a deep breath and know that you’re doing a great job.
 Your baby won’t remember if you make a mistake.
-Keep on going and give yourself lots of grace because you’re learning a new role in life.
+Keep going and give yourself plenty of grace as you learn a new role in life.
 There is no better parent for that baby than you!

 Share